HouseTS: A Large-Scale, Multimodal Spatiotemporal U.S. Housing Dataset and Benchmark: Benchmark

-We evaluate a broad set of forecasting models on the HouseTS dataset to establish strong, reproducible baselines.
-In total, we benchmark 14 models across six input–output configurations, spanning traditional statistical approaches, classical machine learning algorithms, deep neural networks, and pretrained time series foundation models.
+We benchmark a broad set of forecasting models on HouseTS to establish strong and reproducible baselines.
+We consider 16 model families spanning (i) statistical and classical machine learning baselines, (ii) deep neural networks, and (iii) pretrained time-series foundation models.
+We also report variants such as zero-shot and fine-tuned foundation models.